Nj-kol/Practice_Java/java-stack-problems/README.md

 # Notes

+* In most Practical cases, a Linked List is the better backing structure for a Stack
 * If we know the size of the array up front and the memory is tight, a Stack backed by an Array may be a better choice
 * Top always points to the next available position on the stack.
 The top item is actual located at *(top - 1)*